Azure Video Indexer release notes

 Multiple account owners

-Account owner role was added to Azure Video Indexer.
+Account owner role was added to Azure AI Video Indexer.
 You can add, change, and remove users; change their role.
 For details on how to share an account, see Invite users.

 Audio event detection (public preview)